Cold Opening – Fox and Friends

 - Sarah’s whole obsession with Fetterman is having me (and the audience) completely dying.

-- This is one of the pieces that epitomizes to me the joy of Sarah Sherman, moreso than many performers that came & went through SNL’s history (and I would say the same about Andrew as well), especially in our increasingly cynical & tension-filled world.
-For that reason, as well as her oddball, creative energy, I’m becoming more and more incredibly excited for her future on SNL.
+- This is one of the pieces that epitomizes to me the joy of Sarah Sherman, the joy she radiates with, more than many performers that came & went through SNL’s history, the joy & sheer sincerity within her and her work shines so ever brightly every single time; that as well as her oddball, creative energy, makes more and more incredibly excited for her future on SNL.

 - Another segment tonight where Dave’s introducing it, and the way he’s presenting it is making it seem like an interesting, out of the ordinary premise.